ga-wdi-boston/wdi_3_rails_hw_bookmarks/FRAMEWORK.md

   * option (or button) to view all attributes of the bookmark

 Create/Edit/Delete:
-  * Need to be able to create, edit, and delte entries.
+  * Need to be able to create, edit, and delete entries.

 Seed Data
   * Provide testing data for testing
   * Should not produce any errors when pulling down a fresh copy of app and running `rake db:setup`.

-NEXT STEPS:
+NEXT STEPS AFTER DAY 1:
   * modify size of text fields to match requested input
   * change boolean in favorite to checkbox
   * link bookmark in title to show view